Adam-Golan/CSSer/README.md

 1. Run `npm run watch:scss`

 ### Configuration
-You can edit [config.scss](./config.scss) in order to determine variables for your app and configure it.
+You can edit [config.scss](./config.scss) in order to determine variables for your app and configure it.<br>
 ***Sections***:
 1. Colour Schemes - Here you'll determine your app's color and background-color.
 Note that both properties will replace each other in dark mode.